holochain/docs-pages/src/pages/concepts/6_crud_actions.md

 * All data in the source chain and DHT is immutable once it's written.
 Nothing is ever deleted.
 * It's useful to be able to modify data, so Holochain offers delete and update actions that simulate mutability by adding status-changing metadata to existing data.
 * Because this may surprise users, developers have a responsibility to inform them of the permanence of data and protect them from negative consequences.
-* In the future we intend to introduce actions that request the actual deletion of data, as well as canonical redirects.
+* In the future we intend to introduce actions that request the actual deletion of data, as well as automated conflict-resolution features.

 !!! learn Learn more
+* [CRDT.tech](https://crdt.tech/), an informational site about conflict-free replicated data types.
 * [Holochain and Privacy](https://youtu.be/5watvYlDH4A), a brief YouTube video introducing what privacy looks like from a Holochain perspective.
 * [Exploring Co-Design Considerations for Embedding Privacy in Holochain Apps, A Value Sensitive Design Perspective](https://dialnet.unirioja.es/servlet/articulo?codigo=8036267), Paul d'Aoust, Oliver Burmeister, Alisha Fernando, Anwaar Ulhaq, Kirsten Wahlstrom.
 A paper that explores the system primitives of Holochain and how they affect user privacy, with recommendations from the disciplines of Privacy by Design and Participatory Design.